Best Life Insurance for Inmates in 2025 (Check Out the Top 10 Companies)

 - Customizable Death Benefits: Lump sum or structured payouts for beneficiaries to help them with financial matters after the policyholder’s passing.

-- Cash Value Accumulation: Families can borrow in whole-life policies as it build cash value over time.
+- Cash Value Accumulation: Families can borrow in modified whole-life policies as it build cash value over time.

 Cons